Battle of Kresna Gorge: Bulgarian counterattack and armistice

 The Greek army was stopped in front of Gorna Dzhumaya by significant Bulgarian resistance.
 On 28 July, Greek forces resumed the attack and captured a line stretching from Cherovo to Hill 1378, southeast of Gorna Dzhumaya.

-During the evening of 28 July, however, the Bulgarian army under heavy pressure was forced to abandon the town.
+During the evening of 28 July, however, the Bulgarian army under heavy pressure began to abandon the town.
+However, the Greek army was unable to capture Gorna Dzhumaya and it remained under Bulgarian control at the end of the war.

 The following day, the Bulgarians attempted to encircle the outnumbered Greeks in a Cannae-type battle by applying pressure on their flanks.
-Nevertheless, the Greeks launched counterattacks at Mehomia and to the west of Kresna.
+Nevertheless, the Greeks launched counterattacks at Razlog and to the west of Kresna.
 By 30 July, the Bulgarian attacks had largely subsided.
-On the eastern flank, the Greek army launched an attack towards Mehomia through the Predela Pass.
+On the eastern flank, the Greek army launched an attack towards Razlog through the Predela Pass.
 The offensive was stopped by the Bulgarian army on the eastern side of the pass and fighting ground to a stalemate.
 On the western flank, an offensive was launched against Charevo Selo with the objection of reaching the Serbian lines.
 This failed and the Bulgarian army continued advancing, especially in the south, where by 29 July the Bulgarian forces had cut the Greek line of retreat through Berovo and Strumica, leaving the Greek army with only one route of retreat.

-After three days fighting at the sectors of Pehčevo and Mehomia, however, the Greek forces retained their positions.
+After three days fighting at the sectors of Pehčevo and Razlog, however, the Greek forces retained their positions.
 On 30 July, the Greek headquarters planned to launch a new attack in order to advance towards the sector of Gorna Dzhumaya.
 On that day hostilities continued with the Bulgarian forces deployed on strategic positions north and northeast of the town.